apache/cordova-coho/docs/platforms-release-process.md

 **Alternative 1:**

 - Explicitly pin the outdated dependency versions in the `dependencies` section of `package.json`.
-- Raise a new JIRA issue to update the dependencies in an upcoming release.
+- Raise a new issue to update the dependencies in an upcoming release.

 **Alternative 2:**

-Within a new JIRA issue: update any outdated dependencies in the project's `package.json` file.
+Within a new Pull Request: update any outdated dependencies in the project's `package.json` file.
 Be sure to run through the test section below for compatibility issues.

 ### License Check